tsstace/Bootstrap-Portfolio/README.md

 # Stacey Starken-Portfolio

-Welcome - here is a collection of coursework completed through the University of MN coding bootcamp program.
+Welcome, here is a collection of coursework completed through the University of MN coding bootcamp program.

 Our projects include such intriguing items as:
 * a JavaScript trivia game with timers